TMJ Treatment Bethalto, IL

 What Causes Temporomandibular Joint Dysfunction (TMD)?

-At Axes Physical Therapy, our approach to TMD treatment in Bethalto, IL considers these underlying factors, allowing us to create customized treatment plans that target the root causes of pain.
-With a focus on your unique TMD triggers, we aim to bring you enduring relief and improve your quality of life.
+At Axes Physical Therapy, we take a comprehensive approach to TMD treatment in Bethalto, IL, addressing these underlying factors to develop personalized treatment plans that tackle the root causes of your pain.
+Through targeted, customized care, we work to provide lasting relief and restore comfort to your daily life.

 Diagnosing TMD and TMJ Disorders

-The first step in achieving relief from Temporomandibular Joint Dysfunction (TMD) and TMJ disorders is an accurate diagnosis.
+A precise diagnosis is essential to start the path toward relief from TMD and TMJ disorders.
 We understand that every Bethalto, IL patient’s experience with TMD is unique, so our diagnostic approach is designed to identify the specific causes and characteristics of each person’s jaw pain.

-During your initial TMD consultation in Bethalto, IL, a skilled Bethalto, IL physical therapist will assess your symptoms and examine the jaw joint’s movement and functionality.
-The assessment may involve an evaluation of:
+At your first TMD consultation in Bethalto, IL, an experienced Bethalto, IL physical therapist will evaluate your symptoms and analyze the movement and function of your jaw.
+This assessment may include evaluating:

 • Range of Motion: Assessing how far you can comfortably open and close your mouth to spot any limitations.